rxr5160/MSD_wheelchair/README.md

 Steering uses a quick and dirty PID of 10 elements to smooth steering, adjust size as needed (PID_SIZE in steering.cpp)

+Object detection distance can be adjusted via the THRESH macro in wheelchair.h